IQSS/dataverse/doc/sphinx-guides/source/developers/documentation.rst

 - Under the **Write** tab, delete the long welcome message and write a few words about what you fixed.
 - Click **Create Pull Request**.

 That's it!
 Thank you for your contribution!
 Your pull request will be added manually to the main Dataverse project board at https://github.com/orgs/IQSS/projects/2 and will go through code review and QA before it is merged into the "develop" branch.
 Along the way, developers might suggest changes or make them on your behalf.
-One your pull request has been merged you will be listed as a contributor at https://github.com/IQSS/dataverse/graphs/contributors
+Once your pull request has been merged you will be listed as a contributor at https://github.com/IQSS/dataverse/graphs/contributors

 Please see https://github.com/IQSS/dataverse/pull/5857 for an example of a quick fix that was merged (the "Files changed" tab shows how a typo was fixed).